 The output of the serial port may, or may not be directly displayed by the GPS or other device receiving the serial data.
-There are several ways to test the output of the serial port:
+There are several methods available to test the output of the serial port:

-- a) Use a TCI Model ATS-400 Test Set to display the serial altitude data. - b) Connect to an open serial port on a personal computer using serial data capture software such as PROCOMMTM, VERSATERMTM, SOFTWARE WEDGETM, TERMINAL (Windows® 3.x) or HYPERTERMINAL (Windows® 95, 98, 2000 or XP). - c) Use a dedicated serial data test box such as the BLACK BOXTM RS232 Monitor. - d) Test for serial output using an oscilloscope to view the 9 Vdc square wave group transmitted about once a second.
+- Use a TCI Model ATS-400 Test Set to display both the RS232 and RS485 serial altitude data. - b) Connect to an open serial port on a personal computer using serial data capture software such as PROCOMMTM, VERSATERMTM, SOFTWARE WEDGETM, TERMINAL (Windows® 3.x) or HYPERTERMINAL (Windows® 95, 98, 2000 or XP). - c) Use a dedicated serial data test box such as the BLACK BOXTM RS232 Monitor. - d) Test for serial output using an oscilloscope to view the square wave groups transmitted about once a second.